Vincent Diehl

 At the age of 16 I decided to make my love for the human spirit my vocation and since then pursued to become a psychotherapist.
 During extensive travels and exposure to different cultures, especially indigenous traditions in South America and Africa, my interest in psychedelic substances and their potential for treating mental health problems grew steadily.

-I studied psychology in Vienna from 2019 to 2022 and I now continue my master's degree in Clinical Psychology at Erasmus University in Rotterdam.
-In parallel, I am completing an internship at the Hasler Lab at the University of Fribourg.
-Here we focus on researching the potential neuroplastic effects of LSD on the human brain and also how mental processes can facilitate lasting effects of psychedelic substances.
+All through my studies in Vienna and my master's degree in Clinical Psychology at Erasmus University in Rotterdam, this fascination kept going.
+My drive led me to complete an internship at the Hasler Lab at the University of Fribourg focussing on researching the potential neuroplastic effects of LSD on the human brain and also how mental processes can facilitate lasting effects of psychedelic substances.
+I now proceeded to start my PhD in this lab, researching the effects of DMT on neurological deficits in cocaine users.

 I am passionate about understanding the human psyche and helping people live fulfilling lives.
 I aspire to deepen my knowledge and skills in clinical psychology to make a contribution to improving mental health.